gravitational/gravity/docs/5.x/catalog.md

-When executed inside a Gravity cluster, it will automatically push the application to the local cluster controller which will keep the images synchonized with the local Docker registries.
+When executed inside a Gravity cluster, it will automatically push the application to the local cluster controller which will keep the images synchronized with the local Docker registries.

 When deploying into a generic Kubernetes cluster, the install command needs to know where to push the images and where the chart resources should pull